|General Breed Health|

 Watch Dogs-They make keen watch dogs!
-You can trust a Pekingese to alert you upon every knock at the door or ring of the bell.
+You can trust this dog to alert you upon every knock at the door or ring of the bell.

 Size- Show dogs typically range between 6" to 9" high at the shoulders and 8 to 10 pounds.
 Pet quality Pekes (if you don't plan to show) can vary in size.